huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ## No Specific Middlebox Bypass Mechanism

 The mapping of DNS over QUIC is defined for minimal overhead and maximum performance.
-This means a different traffic profile than HTTP over QUIC.
+This means a different traffic profile than HTTP3 over QUIC.
 This difference can be noted by firewalls and middleboxes.
-There may be environments in which HTTP/QUIC will be allowed, but DoQ will be disallowed and blocked by these middle boxes.
+There may be environments in which HTTP3 over QUIC will be able to pass through, but DoQ will be blocked by these middle boxes.

-It is recognized that this might be a problem, but there is currently no indication on how widespread that problem might be.
-The problem might be acute enough that the only realistic solution would be to communicate with independent recursive resolvers using DNS/HTTPS, or maybe DNS/HTTP/QUIC.
-Or the problem might be rare enough and the performance gains significant enough that the appropriate solution would be to use DoQ most of the time, and fall back to DNS/HTTPS some of the time.
-Measurements and experimentation will inform that decision.

-It may indeed turn out that the complexity and overhead concerns are negligible compared to the potential advantages of DNS/HTTPS, such as integration with web services or firewall traversal, and that DoQ does not provide sufficient performance gains to justify a new protocol.
-We will evaluate that once implementations are available and can be compared.

 # Specifications